Friday 24 to Sunday 26 June 2022

 - Direct flights Brussels to Stockholm

-- 12kg hand luggage + 1 personal item
+- 8kg hand luggage + 1 personal item

 - Private airport transfers to/from Stockholm by bus or taxi van

-- Two nights in a great 4* hotel in Stockholm (super location)
+- Three nights in the Stockholm Hilton**** (super location)

 - A 75-minutes special amphibious bus tour over land and water

-- A 120-minutes guided walking tour through Stockholm Old Town
+- A 2-hours guided walking tour through Stockholm Old Town

 - Entrance fees Vasa Museum